2023-09-04 22:00:00

 How good leadership is created

 In the course, HR consultant and coach Martin Battig teaches how to develop a good leadership style.
-“It’s about self-reflection, about being a role model.
+“It’s regarding self-reflection, regarding being a role model.
 I can only lead a person to where I stand myself.
 You can’t create motivation artificially, you can’t order it.
 Real appreciation doesn’t show by paying lip service on the homepage.
 I have to do that concretely in everyday life translate,” says the management consultant from Eggersdorf near Graz.
 Battig asks the experienced industry people impulse questions such as: “What was it like when you were 16 or 17?
 What did you look like?
 What inspired you?
 What did those around you say?
 What would you have needed?”
 And there are inputs from modern brain science: “To put it mildly, an apprentice can be stupid for a week or two because crazy things are happening in his head and body due to hormones.”
 In addition: Every company has its own culture, in family-run businesses things often “have grown over the years”, there are unclear role allocations, family tensions.

 Work is fun, but it can also be hard and exhausting

-However, the new, softer management methods should not hide one thing: work is fun, but it can also be hard and tiring, and at the end of the day it is about delivering performance.
+However, the new, softer management methods should not hide one thing: work is fun, but it can also be hard and tiring, and at the end of the day it is regarding delivering performance.
 One shouldn’t tell prospective apprentices fairy tales, advises Battig.
 “Pour your people pure wine.
 Say: The kitchen is a brilliant place, you can realize yourself there.
 But it gets hot and in between you will curse it.
 You will find yourself in exceptional situations, the stress will push you to your limits.
 But if you want to learn something, I’ll take you by the hand and walk with you”, Martin Battig describes the essence of mastery and the point “where the wheat separates from the chaff”.

 Yara Langthaller is deputy hotel manager of the Jufa family hotel in Salzburg-Nonntal with 48 employees.
 She has benefited greatly from the ÖHV course, says the young manager.
 “You often get annoyed with the apprentices.
 They’re late, they’re moody.
 Now I’m more forgiving.
 I also had trouble sleeping and my boyfriend was the most important thing.”
 Recently, the hotel has a new “HGA-Lehrling”, which stands for Hotel Hospitality Assistant.
 18-year-old Emma-Lina switched from a hairdressing apprenticeship to the hotel industry because of an allergy.
 She likes her work and is all smiles.
 “Yes, I like it.
 It’s fun,” says the young woman, conveying that very special magic that only youth has.